Azure/fleet-networking/README.md

 - mcs-controller-manager running in the member clusters
 - member-net-controller-manager running in the member clusters

-The Controller Manager runs the various controllers by watching fleet networking resources.
+The Controller Manager runs the various controllers built up on [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) by watching fleet networking resources.

 ## Constraints

-- Assuming member clusters are AKS clusters on the same virtual networking,
+- Assuming member clusters are Kubernetes clusters on the same virtual networking,
   - Clusters on virtual network peers (virtual networks connected within same region)
   - Clusters on global virtual network peers (virtual networks connected across regions).
   - Non-overlapping pod CIDRs for all the above.